Circolo Scandinavo: Circolo in the 21st century

 The main purpose for the association is to provide artists from the five Nordic countries with a place to work in Rome.
 The artists granted residency are determined through an application process.
 Each year over 300 artists from all the Nordic countries apply for residency and about 60 artists each year get a residency.
 The residencies are usually one or two months.
 The artists come from every discipline of art.

 The association is also an active player in Roman cultural life.
 It arranges events with Nordic artists, and participate in mainly Nordic themed events in Rome.
 Alongside the Nordic embassies of Rome, Circolo arranges the Nordic Film Fest, a film festival held every spring.
-The Director of Circolo Scandinavo from 2012–2020 was Ingo Arnason an Icelandic theatre and opera director.
+The Director of Circolo Scandinavo from 2012 to 2020 was Ingo Arnason an Icelandic theatre and opera director.
 From September 2020 onwards the Director of Circolo Scandinavo is Marie Kraft, a Swedish architect.